qspors/ggrman/README.md

 # ggrman
 Selenoid manager
-1) Create lambda function, use sgChanger
+1) Create lambda function, use sgChanger like source.
-2) Create IAM role and policy, associate it with lambda fucntion.
-Specify which sg will changed thru this lambda:
+2) Create IAM role and policy, associate this with lambda fucntion.
+Specify which sg will be changed thru this lambda:
 {
 ```
 #     "Version": "2012-10-17",